mparker-landt/Milestone_Project_3/README.md

 ### Future Features
 The website was designed to have many features added in the future:
-- Requirements Freeze Archive
+- Requirements Freeze Archive - To meet the demand of changing requirements and mitigating scope creep a freeze function could be added that could capture the Project and its requirements on a certain date.
+These could then not be changed but would also be available to view and compare.
-- Testing Pages
+- Testing Pages - Project and Requirements could be linked to Test Reports to prove that the Requirements had been met.
+Data for the reports could include dates, authors and links to documents.
-- Admin Levels
+- Admin Levels - As well as normal users different admin levels could be created where super admins could add others and allow partial functionality for others.
-- Profile Page Information
+- Profile Page Information - Users and admins could get a profile page that displays the ownership of Projects and Requirements changed by said user.
 - Much more Project, Requirement and Test Report Information
-- At risk colour identification
+- At risk colour identification - If date deadline inserted notifications could be enable on the UI to flag risks and attract attentions by users.

 ## Resources